michauhl/RBPBench/README.md

 ```

 The search report `report.rbpbench_search.html` contains a table of motif
-enrichment statistics, as well as the interactive RBP co-occurrences and correlations heat maps.
+enrichment statistics, as well as an interactive **RBP co-occurrences heat map**,
+and some more informative statistics (see example figures below).
 We can see that PUM1 binding regions with motif hits have significantly higher scores
 (Wilcoxon p-value = 0.00175), and that PUM1 and PUM2 have a significant co-occurrence
 p-value (Fisher's exact test) of 2.48116e-31.
 In contrast, RBFOX2 co-occurrence p-values
 with PUM1 or PUM2 are not significant (0.15234, 0.52303).
 The produced co-occurrence heat map in the report looks the following:

 <img src="docs/co-occurrence_heat_map_example.png" alt="Co-occurrence heat map example screenshot"